-In transpersonal hypnotherapy, the hypnotist uses the dream-like state of hypnosis as a sort of waking dream to dialogue directly with the subconscious mind about the current issues or symptoms such as constipation in the case of IBS.
-Unlike in a dream, in hypnosis, you can ask the subconscious about the meaning, messages, and past that relates to the issue.
+The hypnotist uses the dream-like state of hypnosis as a sort of waking dream to dialogue directly with the subconscious mind about the current issues or symptoms such as constipation in the case of IBS.
+Unlike in a dream, in hypnosis, you can ask the subconscious about the meaning, messages, and past that relate to the issue.

 Medicine Has Researched Hypnotherapy and Found it Effective

-Though hypnosis is depicted in movies as occult, hypnosis has been studied and approved by the American Medical Association (AMA), The American Psychology Association (APA), the National Institute of Health (NIH), as well as the British Medical Association (BMA).
+Hypnosis is depicted in movies as occult and mind control.
+Yet, this is far from true.
+Instead, hypnosis is considered an effective therapeutic technique that has been studied and approved by the American Medical Association (AMA), The American Psychology Association (APA), the National Institute of Health (NIH), as well as the British Medical Association (BMA).
+It has a long history of medical uses.
 There are more than 40 years of research it the use of medical hypnotherapy on chronic pain, IBS, autoimmune disorders, cancer, and anxiety.

 “The use of hypnosis has a recognized place in the medical armamentarium and is a useful technique in the treatment of certain illnesses.” – AMA